 Co-wrote my first script for an Odyssey of the Mind (now DestiNation: ImagiNation) competition.
 A soap opera set in a bathroom.

 Read first unabridged Shakespeare—A Midsummer Night’s Dream—when I was ten.
 Adapted it into a 6-minute skit for Odyssey of the Mind.
 I kept writing and performing for OM/DI competitions through middle school.
 In 2004, when I was in tenth grade, my team advanced to the Global Finals.

 First poem published, nominated by my fifth-grade teacher for Teacher’s Selection Anthology of Poetry.
 It was called “My Favorite Things,” heavily featured dairy products and waterfowl, and had a twist ending.

 Kept writing, but drama, of the theater variety and otherwise, took up most my time in middle school and high school.
 In eighth grade, I was drama student of the year.
 In twelfth grade, I was English and theater student of the year.
 My classmates voted me Most Theatrical and predicted I would become an editor, a teacher, or “President of the Moon.”

-Worked as the TA for eleventh-grade English my senior year of high school.
-I also volunteered as a literacy tutor for kindergarten to second-grade readers.
+Worked as the TA for eleventh-grade English my senior year of high school, mostly grading grammar homework.
+I also worked as a literacy tutor for kindergarten to second-grade readers.
 Upon graduation of high school, I was awarded the highest possible scholarship to the University of Northwestern—St. Paul, as a part of their honors program.